 localhost:18789(the OpenClaw Gateway).
 This is a hint only; it never blocks startup. - Find a running dashboard:

 findRunningDashboard()checks, in priority order: theCLAWBOO_API_PORTenv var, then the runtime port file (~/.clawboo/api-port.txt), then a scan of ports18790–18809.
-Each candidate is validated with an HTTPGET /api/settingsthat must return a Clawboo-shaped JSON body (bothgatewayUrl: stringandhasToken: boolean), so an unrelated listener in that range (Gateway aux ports, Chrome’s--remote-debugging-port) is never mistaken for Clawboo. - Start a server if none is found: the CLI forks the bundled
+Each candidate is validated with an HTTPGET /api/settingsthat must return a Clawboo-shaped JSON body (bothgatewayUrl: stringandhasToken: boolean), so an unrelated listener in that range (Gateway aux ports, Chrome’s--remote-debugging-port) is never mistaken for Clawboo.
+When one is found, the launcher then readsGET /api/system/self-versionfrom it and compares that server’s version against its own before attaching. - Start a server if none is found: the CLI forks the bundled

 dist/server.js(located next to the CLI entry) withNODE_ENV=production, detached andunref’d.
 If the bundled server isn’t present, it falls back to a dev-modenpx tsx apps/web/server/index.tsafter locating the monorepo root. - Poll for readiness: it re-runs discovery every 500 ms for up to 45 seconds (a cold Windows first-boot of the bundled CJS plus the